ravivyas84/go-blog/posts/what-will-it-take-for-india-to-be-a-true-mobile-base-economy.md

 - 90+% penetration of mobile phone
 - What is interesting is, both rural and urban adoption of mobiles is growing at the same rate, thus the percentage split has remained constant.
 - Mobile has been the main mode of accessing the internet.
 It grew from 72 percent in December 2013 to 92 percent in February 2017.
 - The percentage of users consuming data has also been steadily increasing, but its growth rate has been inconsistent.
-Sadly, three out of four individuals don’t use data on their phone yet.
+Sadly, three out of four individuals don't use data on their phone yet.

 ![](/assets/02-1-1.jpg)